Quantum deformed phantom dynamics in light of the generalized uncertainty principle: GUP-modified background dynamics

+Now, the full dynamics as dictated by the Hamiltonian of Eq. (\ref{beta}) involve all the three parameters $\beta$, $\epsilon$, and $\gamma$.
+To simplify the analysis and obtain physically relevant dynamics, we focus on the $\gamma$-axis of the quantum parameter phase space, although the three quantum parameters $\beta$, $\epsilon$, and $\gamma$ are in principle independent.
+So, the GUP-modified Hamiltonian is

-This is the required GUP distorted Hamiltonian in the cosmological phase space dominated by a phantom scalar field with a positive cosmological constant up to second-order perturbation. \\ Using Eq.(\ref{poisson})we can obtain the final Raychaudhuri equation
+This is the required GUP distorted Hamiltonian in the cosmological phase space dominated by a phantom scalar field with a positive cosmological constant up to second-order perturbation.
+The corresponding Raychaudhuri equation reads